daniel-beet/acme.sh.wiki-clone/notify.md

 ### English version

-Push notifications to QQ via the plugin CQHTTP of CoolQ. a self-built CQHTTP server is needed, visit [the community of CoolQ](https://cqp.cc) and [the docs of CQHTTP](https://cqhttp.cc) for the details of deployment.
+Push notifications to QQ via the plugin CQHTTP of CoolQ.
+A self-built CQHTTP server is needed.
+Visit [the community of CoolQ](https://cqp.cc) and [the docs of CQHTTP](https://cqhttp.cc) for the details of deployment.

 CoolQ is a third-party headless QQ client, which provides a strong plugin system.
 Before we start, you need to prepare a QQ number for the robot.
 And ensure that your QQ number is a friend of the robot.
 CQHTTP is a plugin of CoolQ, which provides HTTP API for CoolQ.